Forex Education

 Leading and Lagging Indicators in Trading

 There are two types of indicators that traders usually use while trading.
 One is the lagging indicator, which uses the past price action to estimate the entry and exit points.
 The other is the leading indicator, which is the opposite of the lagging indicator, which gives traders an estimation of future price action with the help of past price action.
-While the traders can get confused with which indicator is to be used, it simply depends upon the nature of their trade, as each indicator can affect their trade differently.
+While the traders can get confused about which indicator is to be used, it simply depends upon the nature of their trade, as each indicator can affect their trade differently.

 What are the Lagging Indicators?

 Just like the name, the lagging indicators confirm the momentum only after the trader has made a move.
 It only uses the average of the price actions in the past to help traders analyze the financial market.
-Due to its lagging properties, traders tend to lose few pips at the beginning of the trade.
+Due to its lagging properties, traders tend to lose a few pips at the beginning of the trade.
 This is why many traders think that it is of no use.
-While some think that it helps them confirm the decisions or move they are making in the market.
+While some think that it helps them confirm the decisions or moves they are making in the market.

 Following are some examples of the commonly used lagging indicators in the stock market: